Iryna Kravchenko Iryna KravchenkoChief Editor

 Pinch and spread for zoom

-Need a reliable software development vendor?
+Need a reliable software development partner?
 Book a free call to get professional consulting and assistance!

 Custom software development definition

-Custom solutions are created from scratch based on the individual demands of a particular business, adapted to existing business processes, and allowing you to quickly launch new digital workflows.
-A personalized product, developed according to the client’s wishes, is usually intended for internal use, not for sale or distribution.
+Custom solutions are created from scratch based on a business’s individual demands, adapted to existing processes, and let you launch new digital workflows quickly.
+A personalized product developed to the client’s wishes is usually intended for internal use, not for sale or distribution.

 Specialized features and unique tools are custom-made and owned by the same company.
-And the great thing is that pinpointed capabilities are usually employed to the max, guaranteeing the top level of effectiveness and no excessive functionality or hidden costs.
-The interface is designed specifically for employees and clients of the particular company, and the functionality can be changed in accordance with shifting business requirements.
+Pinpointed capabilities are usually used to the fullest, ensuring top effectiveness without excessive functionality or hidden costs.
+The interface is designed for the company’s employees and clients, and the functionality can change with shifting business requirements.

 Custom development involves either creating a new application or extending the capabilities of an existing one.
 The process can be handled by both internal and external teams.